Probing homogeneity with standard candles: Reconstruction of density profiles using standard candles distance moduli

 As discussed in the previous sections the large improvement of $\chi^2_R$ from homogeneous to inhomogeneous models shows that applying peculiar velocity corrections from \TMPP cannot remove completely the effects of inhomogeneities on the distance modulus.
 We have also noted in section~\ref{sec:NoVeloCorr} that peculiar velocity corrections based on \TMPP cannot account for the effects of structures as the one detected in \Keenan.

 We now employ the fitting method on data uncorrected from peculiar velocities, and compare our inverted radial density profile with 2M++ and \Keenan.
 In order to compare with \TMPP we perform an angular average of the \TMPP density fields within the regions of interest (F1 or F3).
-However as shown in figure~\ref{fig:2mpp}, since there are substructures within each of the 2 fields and the angular-averaged density does not take that into account, one should not quantitatively compare \Keenan and \TMPP with our inverted profiles.
+However as shown in figure~\ref{fig:2mpp}, \COM{since }there are substructures within each of the 2 fields \HWC{which would affect the luminosity distance,} and the angular-averaged density does not take that into account\HWC{.
+Thus one should not expect the inverted density to reproduce every feature of \Keenan and \TMPP density profiles.}\COM{, one should not quantitatively compare \Keenan and \TMPP with our inverted profiles}.
 The angular averages of the density maps from galaxy catalogs are rather serving as a useful quality and consistency test of the SNe/Cepheids data and inversion algorithm.
 We include in the analysis the effects of a velocity dispersion of $250$ \ks to account for SNe host rotation, and no dispersion for Cepheids-hosting galaxies, i.e. $v_c=0$.
-It can also be interesting to estimate how the results change when this additional dispersion is removed, and we report this in appendix~\ref{sec:NOvcNOvd}.
+It can also be interesting to estimate how the results change \COM{when this additional dispersion is removed}\HWC{if $v_c=40$}, and we report this in appendix~\ref{sec:NOvcNOvd}.